Steve Huffman: Early life and education

 Steve Huffman grew up in Warrenton, Virginia.
-At age 8, he began programming computers.
+He began programming at age 8.
 He graduated in 2001 from Wakefield School in The Plains, Virginia.
 At the University of Virginia (UVA), he studied computer science, graduating in 2005.

 Career

-During spring break of his senior year at UVA, Huffman and college roommate Alexis Ohanian drove to Boston, Massachusetts, to attend a lecture delivered by programmer-entrepreneur Paul Graham.
-Huffman and Ohanian talked with Graham after the lecture and he invited them to apply to his startup incubator Y Combinator.
+During spring break of his senior year at UVA, Huffman and college roommate Alexis Ohanian drove to Boston, Massachusetts, to attend a lecture delivered by English programmer-entrepreneur Paul Graham.
+Huffman and Ohanian talked with Graham after the lecture and he invited them to apply to Y Combinator, his startup incubator.
 Huffman came up with their original idea, My Mobile Menu, which was intended to allow users to order food by SMS.
 The idea was rejected, but Graham asked Huffman and Ohanian to meet him in Boston to pitch another idea for a start-up; it was at this brainstorming session that the idea for what Graham called the "front page of the Internet" was created.
 Huffman and Ohanian were accepted in Y Combinator's first class.
 Huffman programmed the entire site in Lisp.
 He and Ohanian launched Reddit in June 2005, funded by Y Combinator.

 The site's audience grew rapidly in its first few months, and by August 2005, Huffman noticed their habitual user-base had grown so large that he no longer needed to fill the front page with content himself.
-At 23, Huffman and Ohanian sold Reddit to Condé Nast on October 31, 2006, for a reported $10 million to $20 million.
+Huffman and Ohanian sold Reddit to Condé Nast on October 31, 2006, for a reported $10 million to $20 million.
 Huffman remained with Reddit until 2009, when he left his role as acting CEO.

 Huffman spent several months backpacking in Costa Rica before co-creating the travel website Hipmunk with Adam Goldstein, an author and software developer, in 2010.
-Funded by Y Combinator, Hipmunk launched in August 2010 with Huffman serving as CTO.
+Funded by Y Combinator, Hipmunk launched in August 2010 with Huffman as CTO.
 In 2011, Inc. named Huffman to its 30 under 30 list.

 In 2014, Huffman said that his decision to sell Reddit had been a mistake, and that the site's growth had exceeded his expectations.
 On July 10, 2015, Reddit hired Huffman as CEO following the resignation of Ellen Pao and during a particularly difficult time for the company.
 Upon rejoining the company, Huffman's top goals included launching Reddit's iOS and Android apps, fixing Reddit's mobile website, and creating A/B testing infrastructure.